Foster Care Youth and School Mobility

 This study examined the relationship between school mobility for Colorado students in foster care and educational attainment outcomes, specifically earning high school diploma, a high school equivalency diploma (e.g., through examination such as a GED), or exiting the K-12 system without a credential.
 After examining the study’s findings, the Colorado legislature passed the Educational Stability for Foster Youth Act, which provided $2.9 million for foster care youth to remain in their school of origin after being relocated from their prior home placement.

 Preventing Child Neglect through Colorado Community Response

-The proposed programs build social capital, increase financial stability and self-sufficiency, and improve family functioning and well-being.
-Colorado Community Response is one such program providing voluntary services to families who are reported to the state for child abuse or neglect but whose circumstances do not rise to the level of child welfare service involvement.
-The Colorado Lab will support a new randomized evaluation determining the efficacy of the program.
+The Colorado Community Response program provides voluntary services to families who are reported to the state for child abuse or neglect but whose circumstances do not rise to the level of child welfare service involvement.
+The program is designed to reduce incidences of neglect by increasing the financial stability and self-sufficiency of caregivers.
+The Colorado Lab is supporting a randomized control trial determining the efficacy of the program.

 Denver Runaway Upstream Prevention Pilot

 Denver Collaborative Partnership is taking an upstream preventative approach to serving youth who run away and their families.
 A rapid response team is meeting the youth and families where they are and connecting them to evidence-based services (e.g., Multi-Systemic Therapy, Functional Family Therapy) aimed at preventing juvenile justice involvement and the need for out-of-home care.
 The Lab will conduct a rigorous evaluation of the project.
 Pay for Success financing is funding this project.

 Multisystemic Therapy (MST) for the Underserved